 Being honest is much better for your health than avoiding the doctor.
 If you have a long-standing relationship with your doctor, working out the problem may be more useful than looking for a new doctor.

 As people grow older, they may lose significant people in their lives, including spouses and cherished friends.
-Or they may have to move away from home or give up favorite activities.
+Or, they may have to move away from home or give up favorite activities.
 A doctor who knows about your losses is better able to understand how you are feeling.
 He or she can make suggestions that may be helpful to you.

 Although it is normal to mourn when you have a loss, later life does not have to be a time of ongoing sadness.
 If you feel sad all the time or for more than a few weeks, let your doctor know.
-Also tell your doctor about symptoms such as lack of energy, poor appetite, trouble sleeping, or little interest in life.
+Also, tell your doctor about symptoms such as lack of energy, poor appetite, trouble sleeping, or little interest in life.
 These could be signs of depression, which is a medical condition.

 Depression may be common, especially when people experience losses, but it is also treatable.
-It should not be considered "normal" at any age.
+It should not be considered normal at any age.
 Let your doctor know about your feelings and ask about treatment.

 Older people sometimes have problems controlling their bladder.
 This is called urinary incontinence and it can often be treated.
 Depending on the type of incontinence you have, the doctor may recommend exercises, suggest helpful ways to change your habits, prescribe useful medications, or advise surgery.

 Many older people worry about their ability to think and remember.
 For most older adults, thinking and memory remain relatively intact in later years.
 However, if you or your family notice that you are having problems remembering recent events or thinking clearly, let your doctor know.
-Be specific about the changes you’ve noticed; for example, you could say: “I’ve always been able to balance my checkbook without any problems, but lately I’m very confused.”
+Be specific about the changes you’ve noticed.
+For example, you could say: “I’ve always been able to balance my checkbook without any problems, but lately I’m very confused.”
 Your doctor will probably want you to have a thorough checkup to see what might be causing your symptoms.

 Even strong and loving families can have problems, especially under the stress of illness.
 Although family problems can be painful to discuss, talking about them can help your doctor help you.
 Your doctor may be able to suggest steps to improve the situation for you and other family members.

 Most health professionals now understand that sexuality remains important in later life.
 If you are not satisfied with your sex life, don’t just assume it’s due to your age.
 In addition to talking about age-related changes, you can ask your doctor about the effects of an illness or a disability on sexual function.
 Also, ask your doctor about the influence medications or surgery may have on your sex life.

-Publication Date: April 2010
+Publication Date: December 2016

-Page Last Updated: September 23, 2013
+Page Last Updated: April 27, 2017